Probability inequalities and tail estimates for metric semigroups: Introduction and main results

 \section{Introduction and main results}

-The goal of this paper is to extend the study of probability theory beyond the Banach space setting.
-In the present work, we estimate sums of independent random variables in several ways, under the most primitive mathematical assumptions required to state them.
+This paper follows our prior work~\cite{KR3} and continues the study of probability theory beyond -- but also subsuming -- the Banach space setting.
+In the present work, we estimate sums of independent random variables in several ways, under very primitive mathematical assumptions that suffice to state our results.
 The setting is as follows.

 \begin{definition} A \textit{metric semigroup} is defined to be a semigroup $(\G, \cdot)$ equipped with a metric $d_\G : \G \times \G \to [0,\infty)$ that is translation-invariant.
 In other words,

 (Equivalently, $(\G,d_\G)$ is a metric space equipped with a associative binary operation such that $d_\G$ is translation-invariant.)
 Similarly, one defines a \textit{metric monoid} and a \textit{metric group}. \end{definition}